 Kite Lake is a high alpine turquoise lake at an elevation of 3.700m (12,139ft) above the sea level, located in San Juan County, southwest Colorado, in United States.

+The road to the lake is unpaved.
+It’s called Forest Road 506.
 This trail is well worth the drive; however, it is steep in places and has a limited number of places to pass other vehicles.
 Be sure to have experience in back roads if you attempt this trail.
-If you don't have a few feet of clearance for you vehicle you will not be able to make it all the way to the lake.
-The last bit of road after the switchback is swiss-cheese with each hole being around 1.5-2 feet deep
+If you don't have a few feet of clearance for your vehicle you will not be able to make it all the way to the lake.
+The last bit of road after the switchback is swiss-cheese with each hole being around 1.5-2 feet deep.

-Pic: Ben Word
+Pic&video: Ben Word